 The founders of Twipes aim to re-invent the future of toilet paper with their wood-pulp based invention.

-Ellenor and Alborz are student graduates from City, University of London, and were recently named as this year’s winner of the Mayor’s Entrepreneur student competition for their invention.
+Ellenor and Alborz are student graduates from City, University of London, and were the winners of the 2017 Mayor’s Entrepreneur student competition for their invention.

 The young inventors share their startup story with us:

 Alborz: The idea came about when a mutual friend approached us and asked why no one had ever made wet wipes that come on a roll.
 I had worked on some previous start-ups prior to Twipes, so I knew that this was a really viable business opportunity.

 Ellenor: The spark then came with my passion for both the environment and my background in biomedical science.
 When our friend approached us with the idea, that wet wipes couldn’t be flushed, I thought how can we make a wipe that could fully disperse.

 When Did You Develop The Idea and The Launch Date?

 Ellenor: Twipes started in the summer of 2015.

 Alborz: But it has been a long and complicated development process.
 We are now aiming to finalise manufacturing within the next few weeks, so the launch will be very soon.